Samson was an exceptionally strong man, a giant impossible to beat. He never needed to bargain.

 Ancient wall relief.
 The battle chariots of Ahab were similar, carrying an archer and a driver

-Wall carving from the northwest palace at Nimrud: a soldier in battle struck a mortal wound by an arrow; he is trampled underfoot by a chariot horse
+Wall carving from the northwest palace at Nimrud.
+A warrior mortally wounded by an arrow is trampled underfoot by a chariot horse

-This picture is supposed to show the death of Ahab, but in fact he would have been in full battle armour
+This picture is supposed to show the death of Ahab.
+In fact he would have been in full battle armour

 Saul was a charismatic leader